 Cholesterol is necessary for your health

 Even if you do not eat any animal produced foods, you would still have cholesterol in the body.
 This is because the liver naturally produces cholesterol that is necessary to perform many bodily functions.
 They include making hormones, vitamin D, and other essentials that are crucial for you to digest the food.

-Though cholesterol plays crucial role, it is not considered as a vital nutrient i.e. something you must derive from foods (for instance vitamins, minerals etc.).
-This is because your body takes care of required amount of cholesterol it needs to run your body.
-It means what ever artificial cholesterol you are ingesting are simply not necessary.
+Though cholesterol plays a crucial role, it is not considered as a vital nutrient i.e. something you must derive from foods (for instance vitamins, minerals etc.).
+This is because your body takes care of the required amount of cholesterol it needs to run your body.
+It means whatever artificial cholesterol you are ingesting is simply not necessary.

 You will find food and bad cholesterol in your blood

 There are two types of blood cholesterol in the body.
-You might have heard about HDL (high density lipoprotein) and LDL (low density lipoprotein).
+You might have heard about HDL (high-density lipoprotein) and LDL (low-density lipoprotein).
 But what you don’t know is the fact that HDL/LDL are actually carriers of the cholesterol.
 HDL is a good kid because he takes care of the cholesterol and keeps it away from the arteries and sends it back to the liver where it is processed again.
 LDL, on the other hand, does the opposite and hence the name bad’ cholesterol.
-If ignored, LDL can lead to plague buildup in the arterial walls causing atherosclerosis.
+If ignored, LDL can lead to plaque buildup in the arterial walls causing atherosclerosis.
 They also cause inflammation, clog the pathway of blood to the heart/brain and cause heart attacks, brain strokes etc.

 Dietary cholesterol are not bad as earlier studies say

 It was earlier said that consuming dietary cholesterol adds up to the existing cholesterol in the body (naturally produced).
 It had the chances of boosting the cholesterol in your blood. that motivates the risk of heart disease (the top killer of men and women).